 During the course of your screening, your provider may discover and need to investigate or treat a new or existing problem.
 This additional care is considered diagnostic, meaning your provider is treating you because of certain symptoms or risk factors.
 Medicare may bill you for any diagnostic care you receive during a preventive visit.

-Note: Medicare also covers inpatient and outpatient treatment for alcoholism and other substance abuse.
-Services for the treatment of substance dependency and abuse are not considered preventive care, meaning you may have to pay Medicare cost-sharing.
+Note: Medicare also covers inpatient and outpatient treatment for alcoholism and substance use disorder.
+Services for the treatment of substance use disorder and dependency are not considered preventive care, meaning you may have to pay Medicare cost-sharing.